 After a cross-country trip from Illinois to Colorado, King was placed in the containment area of Kiki’s enclosure.
 King exited his kennel quickly and smothered his new human pack with kisses.
 King turned his attention to Kiki next, and the two animals were soon running the fence line together, bouncing around, and generally acting like puppies.
 When King was later released into the main part of the enclosure, Kiki and he bounded toward one another and began a lengthy game of chase.

 Soon after King’s arrival, he was renamed Rajan, which means king in Hindi.
 On a diet of 20 pounds of dry dog food and 20 pounds of meat each week, Rajan quickly reached a healthy weight.
 He was recruited as one of the sanctuary’s Ambassador animals and made frequent visits to schools and campgrounds.
 Because Kiki was so shy, Rajan went to programs while Kiki stayed behind.
 Rajan was always so happy to see Kiki when he got home from his outings.
 He often had a chicken burger, and he saved a piece for her.
 In the summer of 2013, Kiki was helped to pass after a spinal condition took away her ability to walk unaided.

-Th Sanctuary gave Rajan adequate time to grieve for his mate long-time mate.
+The Sanctuary gave Rajan adequate time to grieve for his mate long-time mate.
 When the time was right, W.O.L.F. rescued Bella Roux who was social and the right age for Rajan.
 The introduction of the two wolves was swift and heart-warming.
 Rajan quickly went from king of his castle to her majesty’s attentive companion.
 Bella Roux has blossomed in spite of her previous hard life.
-She has become an ambassador and now joins Rajan at educational programs in the community.
-Bella and Rajan can always be counted on to welcome staff and volunteers to their enclosure, and they have become one of the Sanctuary’s super couples.
+She became an ambassador and joined Rajan at educational programs in the community.
+Bella and Rajan could always be counted on to welcome staff and volunteers to their enclosure, and they were one of the Sanctuary’s super couples.